Tourmaline: Treatments

 Some tourmaline gems, especially pink to red colored stones, are altered by heat treatment to improve their color.
 Overly dark red stones can be lightened by careful heat treatment.
 The pink color in manganese-containing near-colorless to pale pink stones can be greatly increased by irradiation with gamma-rays or electron beams.
 Irradiation is almost impossible to detect in tourmalines, and does not, currently, affect the value.
 Heavily included tourmalines, such as rubellite and Brazilian paraiba, are sometimes clarity-enhanced.
 A clarity-enhanced tourmaline (especially the paraiba variety) is worth much less than an untreated gem of equal clarity.

 Geology

 Tourmaline is found in granite and granite pegmatites and in metamorphic rocks such as schist and marble.
 Schorl and lithium-rich tourmalines are usually found in granite and granite pegmatite.
 Magnesium-rich tourmalines, dravites, are generally restricted to schists and marble.
 Tourmaline is a durable mineral and can be found in minor amounts as grains in sandstone and conglomerate, and is part of the ZTR index for highly weathered sediments.

 Localities

 Gem and specimen tourmaline is mined chiefly in Brazil and many parts of Africa, including Tanzania, Nigeria, Kenya, Madagascar, Mozambique, Malawi, and Namibia.
-It is also mined in Asia, notably in Pakistan, Afghanistan, and Indonesia as well as in Sri Lanka and India, where some placer material suitable for gem use is found.
+It is also mined in Asia, notably in Pakistan, Afghanistan, and Indonesia as well as in Sri Lanka and India, where some placer deposit material suitable for gem use is found.